haidaoxiaofei/cs-latex-template/README.md

 Textidote: https://github.com/sylvainhalle/textidote

 Q&A:
-1. If eps cannot be convert to pdf, add "-shell-escape" to pdflatex command.
+1. If eps cannot be converted to pdf, add "-shell-escape" to pdflatex command.

 If you are a newbie on technical writing, some materials under the folder "SlidesOnWritingPapers" may help you a lot.
 Spend some time to read them carefully, you can save much more time when you start to writing.